DanRider84/tilt-mode/README.md

 ### Images

 - Sample imagery includes a picture of the whole band along with individual band member photos  displayed in grid form with responsiveness across devices.
 - The band logo is used as a hero image and the navigation bar contains a separate image which consitsts of an extract of text from the bands logo showing the band's name.
+- All images/graphic provided by the band have been obtained directly from Tilt Mode and used with their permission.

 ### Responsiveness
 - Bootstrap’s grid system ensures the site is fully responsive across all devices and screen sizes.
+A mobile first approach was taken, with adjustments necessary for medium, large and extra-large devices.
+- Media query used for mobile screens to ensure each page sections appears below the collapsable navbar when selected.
+- The breakpoints I am using are from Bootstrap (Medium: =>768px Large: =>992px Extra large: =>1200px).

-## 🧩 Features
+## Features
+Layout is easy to use and adheres to the best practices in formatting and styling.
+Users can easily navigate between sections and have quick and easy access to the contact/booking section to book or raise a query with the band.
 ### Existing Features

+#### Navbar
+The navbar was created using Bootstrap classes.
+It contains:
+- the band's name using graphics from the band's logo to spell out 'Tilt Mode' of left of navbar, which also navigates back to the home section when clicked on.
+- headings/links to each section as well as a CTA booking button (link to the booking form) on the right of navbar.
+At mobile screen size, a toggler appears on the right of the navbar and the collapsable menu containing the section links appears on the left of the sceen.
+The nooking button and navbar links have a separate contrast of colours when hovered over/selected.

 #### Header
 - Contains the band's logo as a hero image, followed by a band bio.

 #### Footer
-- Contains social media links and copyright.
+- Contains social media links using icons from Favicon styled using colours from the pallette and a copyright disclaimer.

 #### Additional Sections
 - The Band: a section containing band images and details of the band members.